Catia Fonseca

-Catia Cilene de Miranda e Fonseca (née de Souza Pedreschi), best known as Catia Fonseca (born February 1, 1969) is a Brazilian television presenter.
+Catia Cilene de Miranda e Fonseca (née de Souza Pedreschi), better known as Catia Fonseca (born February 1, 1969) is a Brazilian television presenter.
 Fonseca graduated in Radio and Television by the Serviço Nacional de Aprendizagem Comercial.

 Career

 In 1986, at the age of 17, Catia saw a newspaper ad looking for a secretary for radio Antena 1, winning the position and staying at the company for six years.
 At this time, she became interested in the craft and, after studying Radio and TV, took some tests on television and radio, although she did not pass.
 In 1994, she learned of the opening of a new station in São Paulo, Rede Mulher (currently Record News), which was looking for aspiring presenters to hire.
 Catia performed the tests and, without receiving a response, went on to go to the station several days in a row to ask the directors to give her a chance.
 Hired that year, she debuted the cooking show Com Sabor (English: With Taste).
 In 1995, she joined the morning presenter Universo Feminino (English: Female Universe), which addressed general topics related to women, such as quality of life, positioning in the job market and family issues.
 At the end of 1997, she left the station, refusing a contract renewal to invest in her own venture, a bakery.